CyberFlaw/quik-auth/README.md

         dbConnect: "db auth key",
         privateKey: "string for signing jwt (HSA SHA256 currently)", },

-    schemaPath: "path of your mongoose.Schema for your user" }
+    schemaPath: "path of your mongoose.Schema for your user", jwt:{
+        expiresIn: "According to jwt documentation"
+    }
+    }

 <li>Require the package by using